JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 ### September-22

+Add Part X - Themes
+:
+All the content related to themes and creating a project using the DevKit approach has been moved to a new _Themes_ part.
+Content has been refreshed to match the current state of the project and SDK wizards.

 Spell Checking
 : Add [](spell_checking.md) section with an [accompanying tutorial](spell_checking_strategy.md) showing how to implement a spell checking for a custom language.